TeaJhay/NixOS/README.md

 ├── configuration.nix -- Base config, maybe not even needed?
 ├── flake.lock
 ├── flake.nix
-├── hosts
+├── Hosts
 │   └── machineName (NixBeast)
 │       ├── disko.nix -- Root, boot and swap partitions.
 │       ├── filesystem.nix -- NFS shares and extra drives
 │       └── hardware-configuration.nix -- Hardware config minus filesystem
+│
 ├── InstallNix.sh -- Installer/helper script
+│
-├── learning -- Learning directory, playing with nix configs and modules │   ├── hjem-discovery.nix
+├── Learning -- Learning directory, playing with nix configs and modules │   ├── hjem-discovery.nix
 │   ├── hjem.nix
 │   └── starship.nix
+│
-├── options -- Big features/implementations.
+├── Options -- Big features/implementations.
 │   ├── default.nix -- move to config for each user?
 Enabled hjem-discovery users
 │   ├── ephemera.nix -- Impermanence/Preservation.
 Preserve files and configure rollback of @void
 │   ├── flatpak.nix -- Add flatpaks, should be user based.
 Moved to programs.
 │   └── hjem-discovery.nix -- Hjem management and auto-discovery of a user's files found in users/$Username/xdg/ and links to .local, .config and etc.
+│
+├── Profiles -- Nix configs for apps that might be edited or configurations changed often, where constant rebuilds would be inconvenient
+│   └── NVF  -- Rafware, Neovim but nix and better!
+│
+│
-├── programs -- Nix configs for programs.
+├── Programs -- Nix configs for programs.
 Ideally everything should be here with a users configs.
 Maybe move to a user folder?
 │   ├── hyprland
 │   │   └── cursor.nix
 │   ├── noctalia.nix
 │   └── noctalia.nix.bak
+│
-├── secrets -- Secrets management
+├── Secrets -- Secrets management
 │   ├── githubGPG.enc
 │   ├── githubSSH.enc
 │   ├── password.enc
 │   └── secrets.nix
+│
-└── users -- Users folder.
+└── Users -- Users folder.
 Each users name, a nix file to mark them as "valid" and their dots.
     └── teajhay
         ├── user.nix
         └── xdg